adamchainz/djade/README.rst

 .. code-block:: yaml

     -   repo: https://github.com/adamchainz/djade-pre-commit
-        rev: ""  # replace with latest tag on GitHub
+        rev: ""  # Replace with the latest tag on GitHub
         hooks:
         -   id: djade
+            args: [--target-version, "5.1"]  # Replace with Django version

 The separate repository is used to enable installation without compiling the Rust code.